-You can think of Arbonne as the all-natural, cruelty free, hippie peace-loving version of Mary Kay.
+Like an all-natural, cruelty-free, hippie peace-loving version of Mary Kay.

-Company is doing their best to catch up, but as far as income opportunities go, there’s better options out there.
+The company is doing their best to catch up, but as far as income opportunities go, there are better options out there.

 Either way, here is the full review on Arbonne.